 If Athol Mulley had been asked by the gods to script the perfect run over the Derby course, this was it.
 When the gates crashed open, Sky High ensured there was no hanging about and going out of the straight the first time had already established a margin of two lengths over the champion filly, with Persian Lyric two lengths further back in the third position.
 Thompson wasn’t going to repeat the mistake that he believed he had made on Sky High’s grand-dam seventeen years earlier, and the dashing bay colt cut out the first half-mile in 49 ½ seconds and the second in 49 ¼ seconds, stringing out the field over about ten or twelve lengths.
 Approaching the half-mile, Mulley momentarily moved Persian Lyric forward and is so doing flushed out Sellwood sooner than he might have liked as Wenona Girl raced up closer to Sky High.
 Persian Lyric remained poised in third place with Mulley biding his time until topping the rise when the jockey gave the horse his head.
 While Wenona Girl compounded quickly, Sky High exhibited all of the fighting qualities so reminiscent of Flight, before Persian Lyric managed to get past him.
 It was left to the Queensland gelding and rank outsider, Le Storm, to run on into second placing, with a tiring Sky High claiming third.

 The race was a triumph for leading Sydney bookmaker, Jack Mandel, who had bred the winner and raced him in partnership with his wife, and their daughter, Mrs H. Abbott.
-Offered at the Sydney Yearling Sales, the son of Persian Book had, fortunately for Mandel, failed to meet his reserve.
+Offered at the Newmarket Yearling Sales, the bidding on the son of Persian Book only reached 2700 guineas – below Mandel’s reserve – and the bookmaker-breeder decided to retain the colt.
 I think it was Banjo Patterson who observed: “that in the racing game all men are equal, with bookmakers having a shade of the odds”.
 Mandel’s retention of Persian Lyric bears out the truth of that observation.
 Rarely impressive in his trackwork, the Derby winner was a striking chestnut with the laidback temperament that enabled him to stay the mile-and-a-half.
 In winning, the colt compensated his owners for the bad luck that had dogged Prince Darius, three seasons earlier.
 A leading figure within Tattersalls for many years, Mandel was one of those purveyors of prices – Jack Shaw and Ken Ranger were others – who extended his association with the racecourse beyond the betting ledger and into breeding and ownership as well.
 Jack Mandel first registered his colours in 1939 and in March of that year he bought St Andrew, a yearling colt by Gay Lothario, for 700 guineas at the Victorian Yearling Sales.
 St Andrew proved a more than useful racehorse and as a two-year-old was thought of highly enough to take across to Melbourne for the V.R.C.
 Maribyrnong Plate.
 Later as a four-year-old, he strung together a hat-trick of wins for Mandel during winter racing in Queensland culminating in the valuable Q.T.C.
 Metropolitan Handicap when he beat Abspear by a head.

 At the end of his racing career, Jack Mandel decided to give St Andrew a chance at stud, and the horse sired a few winners sporting the Mandel family colours.
 These included Neat Andrew, a Scone Cup winner, and most notably Royal Andrew, who won the 1948 Rosehill Guineas and ran fifth in the Derby of that year behind Carbon Copy.
 But St Andrew’s greatest distinction at stud was to come from a chestnut mare that Mandel bred from him in 1947 and which he named Lyrical Lass.
 She traced back to Teppo, that remarkable foundation mare responsible for so many great thoroughbreds in Australia.
 Lyrical Lass only raced for one season, and that during her four-year-old days when trained by Clem Guy; in seven races – mostly around the Newcastle coalfields – she failed to ruffle the judge for a moment.
 On paper, she didn’t appear to be the most likely of broodmares despite descending from Teppo.
 When Mandel decided to mate her in the spring of 1952, it was to a stallion that he had imported into Australia two years earlier to replace the ageing St Andrew.
 The animal in question was Persian Book, a chestnut horse by Pherozshah, and the winner of five races on English courses including Ascot and Newmarket; he had also managed to run second in the valuable Lincolnshire Handicap, beaten a neck, and fourth in The Cambridgeshire.